chinamike65/hugo-tuolesi/content/book6/book6en.md

 1. The Buddha's Treasure in Theravada

-The Buddha in Theravada believes that there are only three Buddhas: the Burning Lamp Buddha in the past, the Sakyamuni Buddha in the present, and Maitreya Buddha in the future.
+The Buddha in Theravada believes that there are only three Buddhas: the Burning Lamp Buddha in the past, Sakyamuni Buddha in the present, and Maitreya Buddha in the future.

 The Dharma of Mahayana records many Buddhas such as the Buddhas of the Three Worlds, and the Dharma of Mahayana Tantra records even more.
 There are four deities and many other Buddhas.

-When Buddha Shakyamuni taught Theravada, he did not mention Buddhas such as Amitabha, Fudo Tathagata, etc. These Buddhas were not recorded in the Buddhist scriptures of Theravada, so many schools of Theravada did not recognize them.
+When Buddha Shakyamuni taught Theravada, he did not mention Buddhas such as Amitabha, Fudo Tathagata, etc. These Buddhas were not recorded in the Buddhist scriptures of Theravada, so many schools of Theravada do not recognize them.

 2. The magic weapon believed by Theravada